-- Two ways to send a job into the background: - 1. command & - 2. suspend a running job using Ctrl-z and bg. - When a process is running in background or suspended, it will be entered on to a list along with a job number (not PID) jobs -1 - Restart a suspended job to foreground fg %<job number>
+- Two ways to send a job into the background: - 1. command & - 2. suspend a running job using Ctrl-z and bg. - When a process is running in background or suspended, it will be entered on to a list along with a job number (not PID) jobs -1 - nohup: prevent background jobs to be terminated when users exit the shell nohup program &